lciti/SEAS2016/README.md

 # SEAS2016
-Reseaarch visit at Harvard SEAS with Dr Ba
+Research visit at Harvard SEAS with Dr Ba